jzohrab/practicing-guitar/docs/part-1-intro/feedback.rst

 Feedback
 --------

-I'm very interested in your feedback and suggestions!
+I'd love to hear from you!

-* via `GitHub Issues <https://github.com/jzohrab/practicing-guitar/issues/new/choose>`_ (you'll need a GitHub account for this)
-* via email: you can reach me at jzohrab [at] gmail [dot] com.
+Please send any and all feedback via `GitHub Issues <https://github.com/jzohrab/practicing-guitar/issues/new/choose>`_ (you'll need a GitHub account) or via email at jzohrab [at] gmail [dot] com.

-Let me know your thoughts.
+Let me know:

 * Did any idea really work for you?
 * Did any idea really *not* work for you?
 Some of the material requires time to master; however, if you’ve given something an honest effort to no avail, then the material likely needs clarification.